 Deaths Caused by Alcohol

 Alcohol is one of the leading causes of preventable death in the United States.
 Alcohol-related deaths include short-term causes of death, such as drunk driving and alcohol-involved violence.
-But alcohol also causes long-term health problems that kill thousands of people each year.
+More people die from drug overdoses than from alcohol poisoning, but alcohol overdoses account for a small percentage of all alcohol-related deaths.

 - About 88,000 deaths per year are caused by alcohol, per a 2014 Centers for Disease Control and Prevention study.